Installation and getting started#

 My first PyLumerical project#

-The code snippet below provides simple project of using PyLumerical to visualize the transmission of a gold thin film illuminated by a plane wave.
+The code snippet below provides simple project of using PyLumerical and Python library matplotlib to visualize the transmission of a gold thin film illuminated by a plane wave.
+Matplotlib isn’t automatically installed with PyLumerical, so you need to install it separately in your environment.

 import numpy as np